-For those who fancy stopping by Kansas City in Missouri, the Hickory Pit is probably one of the most famous restaurants in the U.S. Whether for its smoking steaks or handcrafted beers, the Hickory Pit offers a delicious stop off for travellers searching for that all-American taste.
+For those who fancy stopping by Kansas City in Missouri, the Hickory Pit is probably one of the most famous restaurants in the U.S. Whether for its smoking steaks or handcrafted beers, the Hickory Pit offers a delicious stop off for travelers searching for that all-American taste.

 Moving further west, if iconic eating is your kind of thing, Bagdad Café in Newberry Springs, California, is one of the most iconic cafes in the U.S., after being used for the setting of the 1987 film, Bagdad Café.

-Located just off the route, the quirky café is a great place to sample gigantic cheese steaks and mouth-watering buffalo burgers.
+Located just off the route, the quirky café is a great place to sample gigantic cheesesteaks and mouth-watering buffalo burgers.

 It is home to Cadillac Ranch

 To envision a car on Route 66 is to envision the Cadillac.
-Perhaps as iconic as the road itself, there’s no other vehicle (with the exception of perhaps the Harley Davidson (see Easy Rider)), which features on it more in television and in film.
+Perhaps as iconic as the road itself, there’s no other vehicle (with the exception of perhaps the Harley Davidson (see Easy Rider)), which features on it more on television and in film.